abdela7ad/TheMovieDBSearch-IOS/README.md

 # Dependency
 This app additionally depends on following open source libraries.

-'Moya'-   Moya is an HTTP networking library written in Swift.
+[Moya](https://github.com/Moya/Moya)-   Moya is an HTTP networking library written in Swift.<br />
-'Kingfisher' - A lightweight, pure-Swift library for downloading and caching images from the web.
+[Kingfisher](https://github.com/onevcat/Kingfisher) - A lightweight, pure-Swift library for downloading and caching images from the web.

 # Architecture